Checkout

 Adaptive cost coverage

-Traditionally, donors have been presented with the option to cover the transaction costs for a donation.
+Traditionally, supporters have been presented with the option to cover the transaction costs for a donation.
 Adaptive cost coverage is an enhancement to this functionality that uses AI to determine who to prompt with the ask to cover transaction costs.
 The result is an increase in conversion and revenue output.

 No-code implementation